 Defensively, every team wants to take something away from the opposing offense to make them one dimensional.
-It's no secret that Syracuse is going to try to take the run away from NC State much the way Wake Forest did a week ago.
+It's no secret that Syracuse is going to try to take the run away from NC State in hopes of making the Wolfpack one-dimensional.

 TAKING YOUR SHOTS

-The run game is definitely a key for NC State on Saturday but Syracuse has shown that they can be exploited through the air.
+The run game is definitely a key for NC State on Saturday but Syracuse has shown that their biggest weakness is defending the pass.

 DOING THE LITTLE THINGS